|Nutrition Facts (per serving)|

 Make the Pizza

 To make the pizza, remove the dough from the refrigerator and place it on a well-floured surface.
 Coat the dough lightly all over with flour as well.
-With your hands, gently flatten and stretch the dough into a thin circle about 12 inches in diameter.
+With your hands, gently flatten and stretch the dough into a thin circle about 10 to 12 inches in diameter.
 Don't overpress it, as keeping as much air in is what will give the dough a delicious and chewy texture.

 Flavorful Toppings for Your Pizza Crust